-- Strain into rocks glass over fresh ice or king cube.
+- Strain into a rocks glass over fresh ice or a king cube.

-- Express orange peel over the drink by twisting the peel between your fingers, then run outside of peel along rim.
+- Express the orange peel over the drink by twisting the peel between your fingers, then run the outside of the peel along the rim.
 Discard.

 Variations and Substitutions

 The classic old-fashioned has gone through innumerable changes.
-There are enough variations and substitutions to make any imbiber happy.
+There are enough variations and substitutions to make any classic drink lover happy.
 However, as it is a spirit-forward cocktail with few ingredients, there's no place to hide a poor ingredient, so choose high quality when you can.

-- Consider using a specific style of whiskey: rye whiskey for an old-fashioned with a bite, Scotch for a smokier taste, Irish whiskey for caramel notes, bourbon for a sweeter profile, or Canadian whisky for a milder, smoother drink
+- Use a specific style of whiskey: rye whiskey for an old-fashioned with a bite, Scotch for a smokier flavor, Irish whiskey for caramel notes, bourbon for a sweeter profile, or Canadian whisky for a milder, smoother drink.

-- Instead of simple syrup, consider the traditional route of a finely muddled sugar cube with a few dashes of bitters
+- Instead of simple syrup, go the traditional route with a finely muddled sugar cube with a few dashes of bitters.

 Garnishes shouldn't be approached as an afterthought.
-They're a key part of a cocktail: they add a visual experience to as well as impart both a nose and flavor that would otherwise be missing.
+They're a key part of a cocktail.
+Not only do they add a visual experience, but they also impart a nose and flavor that would otherwise be missing.
 They're an extension of the drink experience.